2025–26 All-Ireland League (rugby union): Division 2B

-Back-to-back relegations see Buccaneers drop to 2B along with Navan who lost out in a play-off to Dungannon.
-After 2 seasons in the bottom division Enniscorthy return to 2B.
+Back-to-back relegations saw Buccaneers drop to 2B along with Navan who lost out in a play-off to Dungannon.
+After 2 seasons in the bottom division Enniscorthy returned to 2B.
+Having lost out on promotion via the play-offs the previous season Galwegians won the division and automatic promotion.
+After being relegated via the play-offs two seasons previously UL Bohemians won promotion back to Division 2A in the same manner.